-None-the-less, Alvarez is straight back into action following his clinical win over Callum Smith in December as he plots his path to becoming the first Mexican to hold all the marbles.
+Nonetheless, Alvarez is straight back into action following his clinical win over Callum Smith in December.
+He plots his path to becoming the first Mexican to hold all the marbles.

 He believes he can set the example for other fighters to follow and look to claim all the belts to secure his legacy.

 “I love being here.
 I love being in the gym.
 It’s my life.
-We’re going to take these fights fight-by-fight, and hopefully, I can fight four times this year.
+We’ll take these fights fight-by-fight, and hopefully, I can fight four times this year.

 “I’m focused on my rival Saturday.
-I know right now, this fight is the only one that exists for me.
+I know right now that this fight is the only one that exists for me.
 I’m focused on what I have to do, my job for Saturday.”

 Opponent Yildirim, who is a mere distraction at this point, hopes to end Canelo’s run.